nlptmu/swin-wisdom-teeth/README.md

 The dataset analyzed in this study is not publicly available due to institutional and privacy restrictions.
 Access may be granted upon reasonable request to the corresponding author.

-The dataset is not included in this repository.
 To run the code on your own dataset, you need to prepare a CSV file, Dataset.csv, with the following columns:

 * ImagePaths: relative or absolute path to each panoramic radiograph image.
 * Labels: ground-truth labels as a 4-element array, in the order: